-Net metering (also known as net energy metering or NEM) is a billing arrangement that allows businesses and individuals generating their own electricity to deliver unused energy back to their local power grid and get credited back for its retail price.
+Net metering (also known as net energy metering or NEM) is a billing arrangement that allows businesses and individuals generating their own electricity to deliver unused energy back to their local power grid and receive a credit for its retail price.
 While it’s a simple concept, it can lead to complex questions:

 - Are all net metering arrangements created equally?

 - What are the benefits of net metering?

 By the end of this overview, you should have a better understanding of how net metering works—and how various net metering concepts, such as solar Renewable Energy Credits (RECs), are applied.
 For many businesses and homeowners, net metering is the key feature that makes an alternative energy project financially feasible.

 How does net metering work?